 systemctl start httpd

-You can also restart the Apache web server via this command:
+You can also restart the Apache webserver via this command:

 systemctl restart httpd